Are you ready to discover your college program?

 In September, familiarize yourself with the professors with whom you wish to work with.
 Also, request official transcripts by October.
 In late November or December, submit all of your application materials.
 This should cost between $50 and $100 on average.
 Research whether your school's admissions office offers waivers for applications.
 Given that application guidelines vary by school, carefully review each school's requirements.
 After sending your materials, you should receive some kind of confirmation from the school that your application is now under review.

-Some applicants choose a college admissions service company to send their materials.
-While CommonApp serves undergraduates, Liaison International' s GradCAS stands as the leader in graduate admissions services.
+Some applicants choose a college admissions service company that many schools sign up for to simplify the process.
+While CommonApp serves undergraduates, Liaison International's GradCAS stands as the leader in graduate admissions services.
 Through GradCAS, students use a single application to apply to multiple graduate schools for psychology.

 Schools with rolling admissions give you a large window of opportunity to submit your materials.
 This window ranges from a few months to all year.
 During rolling admissions, schools and departments review applications as they receive them.
 The advantages for the applicant include stress reduction, since you decide your own readiness level and timeline.
 The earlier you apply, the greater your chances for acceptance.
 The fewer applicants competing for the same spot increases your odds.
 Expect to receive a response in four to eight weeks.